gxtaillon/spot/README.md

     // Since public is already used by pawn, __public, __private and __protected
     //  are used to indicated the members visibility
-    // The following function will then be
+    // The following function will then be a public member and public function
+    //  of the script.
+It could also be __public stock, __protected native, etc.
     __public public setTruth1(Demo:this, _truth1) {
         return this.truth1 = _truth1;
     }
 };

 testObject() {
-    // Declaration and instanciation of the class Demo new Demo:myDemo = Demo();
+    // Instanciation of class Demo
+    new Demo:myDemo = Demo();

     // Writing to a member